-A grievance is any concern that arises in the application of policy, procedures or practices.
+A grievance is any concern that arises in the application of policy, procedures, or practices.
 The policy set forth is intended to serve as a means for respectful problem resolution.
-All grievances should be addressed in writing and should go to the appropriate person as identified in the process steps below.
+All grievances by an advocate or a community member should be addressed in writing and should go to the appropriate person as identified in the process steps below.
 A form to facilitate this process is located at the end of this policy.

 Extension of times beyond those indicated in the formal steps of the policy outlined below may be secured through mutual (written) agreement of the parties involved.
-Failure by the advocate to comply with any time limitations shall constitute withdrawal of the grievance.
+Failure by the advocate or community member to comply with any time limitations shall constitute withdrawal of the grievance.
 Failure by CASA staff to comply with the time limitations shall constitute the right of the advocate to proceed to the next step of the grievance process.

-1. STEP ONE: ADVOCATE SUPERVISOR
+STEP ONE: ADVOCATE SUPERVISOR/ADVOCACY TEAM LEADER/DIRECTOR OF ADVOCACY

 - a.
-If informal discussions outlined above fail to resolve the issue, the advocate shall submit the substance of his or her grievance in writing to their Advocate Supervisor. - b.
-The Advocate Supervisor shall convey his or her decision in writing to the advocate within five working days of receipt of the grievance. - c.
-If the aggrieved advocate is not satisfied by this decision, he or she may submit in writing his or her grievance to the Executive Director within five working days of receipt of the Advocate Supervisor's decision.
+If informal discussions outlined above fail to resolve the issue, the advocate/community member shall submit the substance of his or her grievance in writing to Advocate Supervisor/Advocacy Team Leader/Director of Advocacy. - b.
+The Advocate Supervisor/Advocacy Team Leader/Director of Advocacy shall convey his or her decision in writing to the advocate/community member within five working days of receipt of the grievance. - c.
+If the aggrieved advocate/community member is not satisfied by this decision, he or she may submit in writing his or her grievance to the Executive Director within five working days of receipt of the decision.